 Overview of the Most Important Certifications and Ratings Used in the Built Environment

 As our library continues to expand, we have introduced a dedicated entry for Certifications and Ratings.
-Given the breadth and complexity of this topic, providing an exhaustive catalogue of every available framework would offer limited value to most readers.
-Instead, we are directing users to one of our subject‑matter team members, a specialist with deep, practical experience in this field, whose contact details are provided for tailored guidance and expert support.
+Given the breadth and complexity of this topic, providing an exhaustive catalog of every available certification, rating, or benchmark would offer limited value to most readers.
+Instead, this section focuses on the most influential approaches shaping market practice today, alongside access to specialist guidance where more tailored support is required.

 Richard Betts